Best Cycling Routes in Italy

 2. Lake Garda and Como

-Italy’s famous lakes combine gentle rides with grand views — perfect for cyclists seeking beauty without endless climbs.
+These northern lakes are among the most scenic bike routes in Italy.
+They combine gentle rides with grand views — perfect for cyclists seeking beauty without endless climbs.
 Lake Garda’s new panoramic cycleway and Lake Como’s quiet backroads deliver a mix of lakeside serenity and rolling hills.

 Lake Garda & Como offer most scenic waterside roads in Italy